isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Stanford Kentucky abduction 1976.md

 ---
-description: The 1976 Stanford, Kentucky alien abduction incident stands as one of the most compelling and well-documented cases in UFO history.
-Involving three...
-layout: default
 title: 'The 1976 Stanford, Kentucky Abduction Case: A Critical Examination of the Evidence'
 permalink: /ufo-top-100/stanford-kentucky-abduction-1976/
-date: '2025-04-17 12:09:24 '
+date: '2025-04-17 16:08:14 '
+image: /assets/images/UFO - Top 100/Stanford Kentucky abduction 1976-Full-Text.svg
+description: 'Exploring The 1976 Stanford, Kentucky Abduction Case: A Critical Examination of the Evidence within the context of UFO - Top 100.'
 ---

 ---